-Expected agricultural commodity prices can influence production decisions of farmers and ranchers, including planted acreage and marketing of crops and livestock inventories, and therefore affect the supply of agricultural commodities.
+Expected agricultural commodity prices can influence the production decisions of farmers and ranchers, including planted acreage and marketing of crops and livestock inventories, and therefore affect the supply of agricultural commodities.
 Actual production levels are sensitive to weather conditions that may impact production yields.
+Continuing outbreaks of high path avian influenza (HPAI) have negatively impacted egg layer productions, reducing egg supply, and causing a spike in egg prices.
 Livestock and dairy profitability are influenced by crop prices as feed is a significant input to animal agriculture.

-Global economic conditions, government actions (including tariffs, war, and response to disease) and weather volatility in key agricultural production regions can influence export and import flows of agricultural products between countries.
+Global economic conditions, government actions (including tariffs) and weather volatility in key agricultural production regions can influence export and import flows of agricultural products between countries.
 U.S. exports and imports may periodically shift to reflect short-term disturbances to trade patterns and long-term trends in world population demographics.
-Also impacting U.S. agricultural trade are global agricultural and commodity supplies and prices, price spreads, changes in the value of the U.S. dollar and the government support for agriculture.
+Also impacting U.S. agricultural trade are global agricultural commodity supplies and demand, changes in the value of global currencies relative to the U.S. dollar and domestic government support for agriculture.

-The following table sets forth the commodity prices per bushel for crops, by hundredweight for hogs, milk, and beef cattle, and by pound for broilers and turkeys from December 31, 2020 to December 31, 2023:
+The following table sets forth the commodity prices per bushel for crops, by hundredweight for hogs, milk, and beef cattle, and by pound for broilers and turkeys from December 31, 2021 to December 31, 2024:

-Commodity 12/31/23 12/31/22 12/31/21 12/31/20
+Commodity 12/31/24 12/31/23 12/31/22 12/31/21

-Hogs \$ 53.30 \$ 62.50 \$ 56.50 \$ 49.10
+Hogs \$ 62.30 \$ 53.30 \$ 62.50 \$ 56.50

-Milk \$ 20.60 \$ 24.50 \$ 21.70 \$ 18.30
+Milk \$ 23.30 \$ 20.40 \$ 24.50 \$ 21.70

-Broilers \$ 0.74 \$ 0.73 \$ 0.74 \$ 0.44
+Broilers \$ 0.75 \$ 0.72 \$ 0.73 \$ 0.74

-Turkeys \$ 0.47 \$ 1.22 \$ 0.84 \$ 0.72
+Turkeys \$ 051 \$ 0.47 \$ 1.22 \$ 0.84

-Corn \$ 4.80 \$ 6.58 \$ 5.47 \$ 3.97
+Corn \$ 4.23 \$ 4.80 \$ 6.58 \$ 5.47

-Soybeans \$ 13.10 \$ 14.40 \$ 12.50 \$ 10.60
+Soybeans \$ 9.79 \$ 13.10 \$ 14.40 \$ 12.50

-Wheat \$ 6.79 \$ 8.97 \$ 8.59 \$ 5.46
+Wheat \$ 5.49 \$ 6.79 \$ 8.97 \$ 8.59

-Beef Cattle \$ 172.00 \$ 154.00 \$ 137.00 \$ 108.00
+Beef Cattle \$ 190.00 \$ 172.00 \$ 154.00 \$ 137.00

 Geographic and commodity diversification across the District coupled with existing government safety net programs, ad hoc support programs and additional government disaster aid payment for many borrowers help to mitigate the impact of challenging agricultural conditions.
-The District's financial performance and credit quality are expected to remain sound overall due to strong capital levels and favorable credit quality position at the end of 2023.
+The District's financial performance and credit quality are expected to remain sound overall due to strong capital levels and favorable credit quality position at the end of 2024.
 Additionally, while the District benefits overall from diversification, individual District entities may have higher geographic, commodity, and borrower concentrations which may accentuate the negative impact on those entities' financial performance and credit quality.
 Non-farm income support for many borrowers also helps to mitigate the impact of periods of less favorable agricultural conditions.
 However, agricultural borrowers who are more reliant on non-farm income sources may be more adversely impacted by a weakened general economy.